6 Sustainable Interior Design Trends for 2018

 Share

-According to the EPA, approximately 89% off all waste in the U.S. is recyclable, but we only recycle about 34% of it.
-The excess in waste hurts our environment, creating more pollution as that waste eventually disintegrates into gases that contribute to the greenhouse effect.
+According to the EPA, approximately 89% of all waste in the U.S. is recyclable, but we only recycle about 34% of it.
+The excess in waste hurts our environment, creating more pollution as that waste eventually disintegrates into gasses that contribute to the greenhouse effect.
 Or worse, our waste ends up in the ocean causing considerable harm to the ocean’s ecology.

 To reduce the amount of waste we produce and help protect the environment, sustainability has become a major interior design trend.
 But more than the ecological benefits, sustainability can also offer big cost savings in reusing materials and reducing energy consumption.

-If you’re looking to incorporate more sustainability into your interior design this year, here are 2018’s hottest interior design trends that also happen to be eco-friendly.
+If you’re looking to incorporate more sustainability into your interior design this year, here are the hottest interior design trends that also happen to be eco-friendly.

 1. Recycled Glassware